shader-park/shader-park-docs/docs/references-js/README.md

 pow, mod, min, max, atan, clamp, mix, and smoothstep work only with floats.

-branching / using if statements that references built-in variables will not work.
+branching / using if statements that reference built-in variables will not work.
 Specifically variables like vec2, vec3, vec4, or using input variables like time.
 Eg:
 ```
 if(time > 100) {